queryluke/masseffect-5e-data/data/rules/choose-a-class.md

 Your proficiency bonus applies to many of the numbers you’ll be recording on your character sheet:

 - Attack rolls using weapons you’re proficient with
-- Attack rolls with spells you cast
+- Attack rolls with powers you cast
 - Ability checks using skills you’re proficient in
 - Ability checks using tools you’re proficient with
 - Saving throws you’re proficient in
-- Saving throw DCs for spells you cast (explained in each spellcasting class)
+- Saving throw DCs for powers you cast (explained in each powercasting class)

 Your class determines your weapon proficiencies, your saving throw proficiencies, and some of your skill and tool proficiencies.
 (Skills are described in [Using Ability Scores](/manual/using-ability-scores), tools